 Advice on requirements: Our immigration solicitors will advise you on the relevant requirements you have to meet for your application for Indefinite Leave to Enter (ILE) as a bereaved partner to succeed.

-Advice on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for Indefinite Leave to Enter (ILE) as a bereaved partner;
+Advice on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your application for Indefinite Leave to Enter (ILE) as a bereaved partner.

 Assessment of documents: Our immigration lawyers will assess your documents to make sure that all the documents you provide in support of your application for Indefinite Leave to Enter (ILE) as a bereaved partner are in accordance with the requirements of the Immigration Rules.